matthewgeorgy/Embedded-Systems/README.md

 "map" contains the linker files for the compiler(???).
-I think that's what it is just from looking at it, but we never actually directly accessed and modified these file while working on the project.
+I think that's what it is just from looking at it, but we never actually directly accessed and modified these files while working on the project.

 You'll notice that some of the code is quite hideous (eg. several if/else if